-Paul is an experienced commercial lawyer based in Oxford.
+Paul Brown is an experienced commercial lawyer based in Oxford.

 He handles a mixture of disputes in various sectors, including those relating to contentious trusts and probate (predominantly on behalf of national and local charities), general commercial disputes, property disputes and professional indemnity claims.

 Paul is listed as a Recommended lawyer in the Legal 500 (2019).

 Paul has a wide range of experience in Contentious Probate Disputes, acting for both individuals but predominantly local and national charities.
 Paul advises on Inheritance Act claims; proprietary estoppel and generally with regard to disputed wills.

 - Defending a number of proprietary estoppel and ’75 Act claims.